JinhuaLyu/jinhualyu.github.io/_posts/2024-06-18-SGD-algorithms.md

 <br />
 ### Adam

-Finally, it comes to the Adam algorithm.
+Finally, it comes to the Adam algorithm {% cite kingma2014adam%}.
 The update rule is:

 $$
 t \leftarrow t + 1 \text{ (7a)}